 The Division will not accept an application, document or fee if the application, document or fee is received by the Division after the deadline date specified in the QAP for the receipt thereof.
 If a fee for an application is paid by check on or before the date the fee is required to be paid and the check is dishonored, the Division may reject the application for which the fee was submitted.

-For the purposes of NAC 319.974(2)(a), as amended by LCB File No. R115-14, effective October 27, 2015, the Division will consider an application incomplete if the application is missing information including, without limitation, any budget, back-up, or other application information required.
+For the purposes of NAC 319.974(2)(a), the Division will consider an application incomplete if the application is missing information including, without limitation, any budget, back-up, or other application information required.
+An applicant will be given 5 business days once notified by the Division to turn in any missing documents.

 An incomplete application regarding preference points without appropriate back-up documentation for preference point rating factors will be accepted—however, the project will not receive the preference points for those items where information is missing, incomplete or unclear.

-The Division may notify the Applicant and require further additional documentation or clarification of submitted documentation to complete a review of an application.
-The information or documentation requested by the Division in the notice must be submitted within 5 business days after the date of the notice.
-Except as otherwise provided in this subsection, if the information or documentation is not received within that period, the Division will reject the application.
-If the requested documentation relates to preference points, the preference points will not be awarded.

 The Division may reject an application if: